madisonmussari/mcts_kds/README.md

         Determines the value of a terminal environment (last node in a branch).
 If the environment is not terminal, it returns None.

         Returns:
-            score: int
             the value for this environment (1 for a win and -1 for a loss) when the environment is not terminal, it returns None.
         """
         return